imgbot/Imgbot/Docs/contributing.md

 The frontend that drives https://imgbot.net/ is a generated static web app built with Grunt and a little bit of JavaScript.
 This static site is generated to be completely stand alone and hosted on a CDN for caching worldwide.
 The grid system for the Imgbot site is bootstrap 4.
 The purpose of this website is to run the landing page and docs for Imgbot.

 You will find the `package.json` file for the website in the `Web/` directory of the repo.
-From here the input files live in the `src/` directory and the generated site is output to the `dist/` directory and git-ignored.
+Input files live in the `src/` directory and the generated site is output to the `dist/` directory and git-ignored.

 To kick off the generation